 Within 6 months of operation they had broken even.
 The business has also grown organically without any grants or support from NGOs or Government bodies.

-They have since diversified into the consumer market and sell birthday and wedding cakes as well as cupcakes and healthy protein balls.
+Recently, the team diversified into the consumer market.
+They sell birthday and wedding cakes as well as cupcakes and healthy protein balls.
 All of their products are handmade using the finest local ingredients.
 They have also moved away from plastic and now use paper in their operations to ensure they reduce their environmental impact.

 View this post on Instagram